 In Dark Shadows, when Barnabas and Julia travel to 1995, there are no noticeable changes in costume or technology.

-Battlestar Galactica suffered from this, and the flashbacks to the pre-genocide Colonies got worse and worse as the series went on.
+Battlestar Galactica used this, and the flashbacks to the pre-genocide Colonies showed it more prominently as the series went on.

 Somewhat justified on the ships.
 BSG itself was a 50 year old military vessel.
 They deliberately point out that they use old, unnetworked computers because the technology was too vulnerable to Cylon attacks, and robotics was obviously abandoned after the wars.
 The bare-bones existence on a battleship wouldn't be likely to have many other obvious technologies.
 Their medical technology doesn't seem any more advanced than ours, but this is 150,000 years ago, and not all technology develops at the same rate.